Pandemic-PGRs/Pandemic-PGRs.github.io-pandemic-pgrs/_drafts/phd-studies-with-a-chronic-illness.md

 ---
 date: 2021-06-15T09:03:00.000+00:00
 layout: post
-title: Lab Work During the Pandemic with Respiratory Illness
+title: Health Issues and the Unequal Impact of the Pandemic
-sub_heading: ''
+sub_heading: 'How the lack of support widens existing inequalities '
-tags: []
+tags:
+- blog
 banner_image: ''
 related_posts: []